stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 even then far behind.
 Dr. Willett had conferred at length with Mr. Ward, and had come to an agreement with him on several points which both felt the alienists would ridicule.
 There was, they conceded, a terrible movement alive in the world, whose direct connexion with a necromancy even older than the Salem witchcraft could not be doubted.
-That at least two living men&mdash;and one other of whom they dared not think&mdash;were in absolute possession of minds or personalities which had functioned as early as 1690 or before was likewise almost unassailably proved even in the face of all known natural laws.
-What these horrible creatures&mdash;and Charles Ward as well&mdash;were doing or trying to do seemed fairly clear from their letters and from every bit of light both old and new which had filtered in upon the case.
-They were robbing the tombs of all the ages, including those of the world&rsquo;s wisest and greatest men, in the hope of recovering from the bygone ashes some vestige of the consciousness and lore which had once animated and informed them.
+That at least two living men--and one other of whom they dared not think--were in absolute possession of minds or personalities which had functioned as early as 1690 or before was likewise almost unassailably proved even in the face of all known natural laws.
+What these horrible creatures--and Charles Ward as well--were doing or trying to do seemed fairly clear from their letters and from every bit of light both old and new which had filtered in upon the case.
+They were robbing the tombs of all the ages, including those of the world's wisest and greatest men, in the hope of recovering from the bygone ashes some vestige of the consciousness and lore which had once animated and informed them.